Giovannicampo/Giovannicampo/README.md

 ### Hi there 👋

-#### I am a Computer Science student at University of Catania, keen on robotics and artificial intelligence.
+#### I am Giovanni, a Computer Science student at University of Catania, keen on robotics and artificial intelligence.
 I actively participated in several projects within my University robotics laboratory, worked along with a team of brilliant developers and engineers and enhanced my technical and social skills even beyond my primary expectations.